ykang/Statistical-Computing-Buaa/README.md

-# Statistical Computing: Crouse Material and Labs
+# Statistical Computing: Crouse Materials and Labs

 This is the public release version of my course material for Statistical Computing.
 For a outlook of recent teaching, please visit [https://feng.li/teaching/sc2018spring/]

 I hope these materials can help lecturers for their course development in Statistical Computing.
-If you like it, please **star** it.
+If you like it, please **Star** it.

+# Contents

+- Slides (with LaTeX source code)
+- R demos
+- Quiz for R basics
+- Sample data

 # Developed by